astronomer/astronomer-cosmos/docs/configuration/caching.rst

 Cosmos 1.5 introduced a feature to mitigate the performance issue associated with ``LoadMode.DBT_LS`` by caching the output of this command as an  `Airflow Variable <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html>`_.
-Based on an initial `analysis <https://github.com/astronomer/astronomer-cosmos/pull/1014>`_, enabling this setting reduced some DAGs ask queueing from 30s to 0s.
+Based on an initial `analysis <https://github.com/astronomer/astronomer-cosmos/pull/1014>`_, enabling this setting reduced some DAGs task queueing from 30s to 0s.
 Additionally, some users `reported improvements of 84% <https://github.com/astronomer/astronomer-cosmos/pull/1014#issuecomment-2168185343>`_ in the DAG run time.

 This feature is on by default.
 To turn it off, export the following environment variable: ``AIRFLOW__COSMOS__ENABLE_CACHE_DBT_LS=0``.

+(Introduced in Cosmos 1.6 - Experimental feature)

+Starting with Cosmos 1.6.0, users can also set a remote directory path to store this cache instead of using Airflow Variables.
+To do so, you need to configure a remote cache directory.
+See :ref:`remote_cache_dir` and :ref:`remote_cache_dir_conn_id` for more information.
+This is an experimental feature introduced in 1.6.0 to gather user feedback.
+The ``remote_cache_dir`` will eventually be merged into the :ref:`cache_dir` setting in upcoming releases.

 **How the cache is refreshed**

-Users can purge or delete the cache via Airflow UI by identifying and deleting the cache key.
+If using the default Variables cache approach, users can purge or delete the cache via Airflow UI by identifying and deleting the cache key.
+In case you're using the alternative approach by setting the ``remote_cache_dir`` introduced in Cosmos 1.6.0, you can delete the cache by removing the specific files by identifying them using your configured path in the remote store.

 Cosmos will refresh the cache in a few circumstances: